 Master Leung Sheung (梁相) was the first and most senior student of Grand Master Yip Man (葉問) and he turned out many outstanding hands.
 Sifu Kenneth Chung (鍾萬年) is one of them and he too has produced many outstanding Sifu's after him.

-Classes meets every Mondays, Wednesdays, and sometimes Fridays all from 6:30pm - 9:30pm at the Ford Center Racquetball Court.
-Please check "Announcements" for any changes in schedule such as holidays and Friday class availability.
-Note that unlike most classes, students don't have to arrive at 6:30pm (or leave at 9:30pm).
+Classes meets every Mondays, Wednesdays, and Fridays all from 6:30pm - 9:30pm at the Ford Center Racquetball Court.
+Please check "Announcements" for any changes in schedule such as holidays, etc. Note that unlike most classes, students don't have to arrive at 6:30pm (or leave at 9:30pm).
 See below.

 New Students (or just want to visit)